mahesh3012/WDYM/README.md

 It is a google extension that enables you to get definitions and pronunciations of words.
 ___
-WDYM uses [Dictionary API](https://dictionaryapi.com/products/index) to get defnitions and Chrome talk to speech API to get audio pronunciations.
+WDYM uses [Dictionary API](https://dictionaryapi.com/products/index) to get definitions and Chrome talk to speech API to get audio pronunciations.

 It can perform same task using three ways depending upon users need.